willsattanuparp/Raid-Panic/README.md

 Programming by Will 'its cold in here' Sattanuparp

-Art by Sheba 'Fawndering' Laufman
+Art by Sheba 'Fawndering' Laufman @fawndering

 Music, Sound, and Voice by Maz Fernando @mazfnando